 Perth To Melbourne Road Trip – The Ultimate Guide

-As you can imagine everyone was telling us to fly (as responsible people would do) and sell the car, but we had no intention of selling the car, and it looked way more fun(certainly not quicker) that way.
+As you can imagine everyone was telling us to fly (as responsible people would do) and sell the car, but we had no intention of selling the car, and it looked way more fun that way.

 What’s the worst that can happen right? – at the end of the day, it is only an adventure.